morphismz/morphismz.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at the University of Colorado Boulder, studying mathematics and philosophy.
+I graduated *summa cum laude* from the University of Colorado Boulder in Summer 2023 with a B.A. in mathematics and philosophy.
+I am currently working in Colorado as a mathematics tutor while continuing to study math and philosophy in my free time.
 I also enjoy baking and confection making.
 This site will serve to detail my exploits in both of these things :) (though mostly it will be about academic stuff)

 Mathematics
 ======
 My interests in mathematics include higher category theory, homotopy theory, the foundations of mathematics, and bringing these subjects closer together.
 I am particularly interested by synthetic approaches to higher category theory and homotopy theory.
-I like univalent and structural approaches to the foundations of mathematics and I hope to help advance their prominence in the mathematical community.
+I like univalent and structural approaches to the foundations of mathematics and I hope to help advance their prominence in the mathematical community by helping to developing mathematics in the language of book HoTT.

-I am currently writing my honors thesis under the direction of [Professor Jonathan Wise](http://math.colorado.edu/~jonathan.wise/index.html).
+I succesfully defended my honors thesis in Spring 2023, which was written under the direction of [Professor Jonathan Wise](http://math.colorado.edu/~jonathan.wise/index.html).
 The title of the thesis is *Eckmann-Hilton and The Hopf Fibration in Homotopy Type Theory*.
-In the thesis I develop an elementary proof in the language of HoTT demonstrating that the Eckmann-Hilton argument can be used to construct a generator of $\pi_3(\mathbb{S^2})$.
-More details about the thesis can be found [here](https://morphismz.github.io/publications/2023-03-01-eh-and-hopf).
+In the thesis I develop an elementary proof in the language of book HoTT demonstrating that the Eckmann-Hilton argument can be used to construct a generator of $\pi_3(\mathbb{S^2})$.
+I presented the results of this thesis at the [Carnegie Mellon University's Internation Confrence of Homotopy Type Theory 2023](https://hott.github.io/HoTT-2023/).
+More details about the thesis (and, at some point or another, a write up of the results) can be found [here](https://morphismz.github.io/publications/2023-03-01-eh-and-hopf).

 I also like coding up mathematics when I get the chance.
 I am a contributor of the agda-unimath repository.
-Ultimately I aim to formalize my honors thesis in agda.
+Ultimately I aim to formalize the results of my honors thesis using the agda-unimath library.

 Philosophy
 ======
-I am currently the president of the [CU Boulder Undergraduate Philosophy Club](https://www.colorado.edu/philosophy/events/undergraduate-philosophy-club).
+In my junior and senior year at CU, I was president of the [CU Boulder Undergraduate Philosophy Club](https://www.colorado.edu/philosophy/events/undergraduate-philosophy-club).

 My interests in philosophy are primarily in metaphysics, philosophy of language, and the philosophy of mathematics.
 My favorite philosophical text is Saul Kripke's *Naming and Necessity*.
-I also particularly like "What Numbers Could Not Be" by Paul Benacerraf.

 Baking and Confection Making
 ======